 An inertial profiler will be required to do three runs of any particular pavement section.
 However, when the profiler operator deems that the results for one or more sublots within a particular run are invalid, due to technical difficulties or other reasons, then the profiler operator, after consultation with the Contract Administrator, will be allowed to repeat that run and the data file for the repeated run will be used to calculate the IRI for the affected sublot.

-Within 7 Business Days after the surface smoothness measurements have been completed, the Contract Administrator will provide copies of the following on a CD or via e-mail:
+Within 7 Business Days after the surface smoothness measurements have been completed, the Contract Administrator will provide copies of the following on a portable flash drive or via e-mail:

 a) All of the unfiltered data files that are generated by the inertial profiler for each profile run, including GPS data files;